-You’ve probably experienced this one.
+It never fails.
 A heat wave is covering the Gainesville area and the air conditioner in your home is blowing out warm air or stops operating completely.
 Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to reduce the chance of this happening to you this summer.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to reduce the possibility of this happening to you this summer.

 Max-Out the Air Flow

-For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air inside your home.
-If this process is obstructed in any way, it can cause problems in your unit.
-To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
+For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air from within your home.
+If the air flow is blocked in any way, it can cause problems in your unit.
+To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Also, program your thermostat for longer run-cycles.
-We are not suggesting that this will prevent problems, it can help lower humidity in your Gainesville area home.
+While this does not necessary prevent problems, it can help lower humidity in your Gainesville area home.
 This can offer a more comfortable environment, in addition to keep mold spores from thriving in your home.

 Get Rid of Any Pests

 For some reason certain bugs and pests are attracted to air conditioning units, which can be damaging if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit and check on it regularly throughout the summer.

 Most outdoor A/C units are positioned on a concrete slab or other platform, permitting them a level base of operation.
 However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, impacting the performance of the air conditioner.
 Check on your outdoor component to ensure that the base continues to stay level.